hashhar/nas/README.md

 ## Log Center

-Under "Archive Settings" choose `/volume1/syno/logs` as the location to archive local logs to once database size exceeds 1GB or more than 1 million logs or logs older than 1 month happen.
+Under "Archive Settings" choose `/volume1/syno/logs` as the location to archive local logs to once database size exceeds 1GB or logs become older than 1 month.

 Enable archiving logs as text format in addition to default format.